 Sometimes, "simple" is the best answer.
-And Dave Ramsey's "Baby Steps" are nothing if not simple.
+And Dave Ramsey's "Baby Steps" plan is nothing if not simple.

 Dave Ramsey, financial author and host of a popular nationwide radio show, created the following "Baby Steps" for getting yourself out of debt and putting your financial house on a solid foundation.